South Carolina Highway 707: Route description

 SC 707 begins at the intersection of Sunnyside Avenue and US 17 Bus. in the Georgetown County census-designated place (CDP) of Murrells Inlet.
 The state highway heads west along the two-lane Sunnyside Avenue through a residential neighborhood before curving to the north and intersecting US 17 / Ocean Highway in a commercialized area.
 Upon crossing US 17, SC 707 continues north into Horry County where construction is proceeding to widen the highway to two lanes in each direction.
 The highway heads through the community of Burgess where housing developments consisting of a mix of townhouses and single family houses line the road.
 Some commercial businesses including restaurants, stores, and banks also front the road.
 SC 707 curves to the northeast and heads through a more wooded area where it passes trailer parks and St. James High School.

 Continuing north, a small business district is built up around the intersection of SC 707 and Holmestown Road.
 After passing the entrances to additional housing developments, the highway reaches an interchange for the terminus of SC 31 (Carolina Bays Parkway).
 The road continues to travel northeast through a mix of treed areas and housing complexes.
-Entering the CDP of Socastee, SC 707 reaches the ramps to and from southbound SC 544.
+Entering the CDP of Socastee, SC 707 reaches the ramps to and from eastbound SC 544.
 SC 707 passes under SC 544 and curves to the east.
-At the next intersection, Dick Pond Road, access is provided to and from the northbound lanes of SC 544.
+At the next intersection, Dick Pond Road, access is provided to and from the westbound lanes of SC 544.
 SC 707 continues east on the five-lane Socastee Boulevard (two travel lanes in each direction and a center turn lane) past Socastee High School, numerous businesses, Socastee Elementary School, and trailer parks.
 Nearing the end, the highway sharply curves to the south at Macklen Road, enters the city limits of Myrtle Beach, and shortly thereafter ends at an interchange with US 17 outside of the Market Common.
 The roadway passes under US 17 and continues as Farrow Parkway.